An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: Computational experiments

+We use instance sets from the literature and also new non-linear instances.
+Our newly created instances are available online under \url{https://msinnl.github.io/pages/multi-objective.html}.
+The sets are as follows.

-The \MAP instances are denoted as set \MAPinst and are constructed as follows: The number of agents and tasks is the same, and ranges from 5 to 50 in increments of 5.
+\begin{itemize} \item \MAPinst: These are multi-objective assignment instances from the multi-objective optimization library (\moolibrary)\footnote{available at \url{http://home.ku.edu.tr/~moolibrary/}}, with three objectives.
+The number of agents and tasks is identical and ranges from 5 to 40, in increments of 5.
 The objective function coefficients are random integers in the range $[1,20]$.
 There are 100 instances in the set.
-The \MKP instances are denoted as set \MKPinst and are constructed as follows: Both the profit and the weights are random integers from the interval $[1,1000]$.
-The budget is calculated as half of the sum of the weight of all items, rounded up to the next integer.
-There are 160 instances in the set, 100 instances are with three objectives (10 to 100 items), 40 with four (10 to 40 items), and 20 with five (10 to 20 items).
-To fit into our minimization setting, we transform the \MKP into a minimization version with negative objective coefficients.
-When using (TSep-$y^*$) as oracle, we add the negative sum of all objective coefficients to each coordinate so that the obtained points are ensured to be positive.
+They were proposed in \cite{kirlik2014}; similar instances were also used in experiments for \IA algorithms in \citep{ozpeynirci2010exact,przybylski2010recursive,przybylski2019simple}. \item \MKPinst: These are multi-objective knapsack instances from the \moolibrary with three to five objectives.
+Both profits and weights are random integers from the interval $[1,1000]$.
+The budget is calculated as half the total weight of all items, rounded up to the next integer.
+There are 160 instances in the set: 100 instances with three objectives (10 to 100 items), 40 with four (10 to 40 items), and 20 with five (10 to 20 items).
+Like the set \MAPinst, these instances are proposed in \cite{kirlik2014} and similar instances are also used in experiments for \IA algorithms in \citep{ozpeynirci2010exact,przybylski2010recursive,przybylski2019simple}.

-\myparagraph{Implementation details } The focus in the implementation of our algorithms was to find a good balance between numerical accuracy and speed.
-We note that \IA algorithms can suffer from numerical issues, for example in \cite{przybylski2019simple} different versions of the same \IA algorithm are tested, and some versions cannot find the complete set of non-dominated extremes points for some instances.
-In \OA, numerical issues can lead to missing to cut-off points, which do not belong to $\mathcal Q^+$.
-However, even if we miss to cut-off some of these points, the obtained solution is still an outer approximation.
-To check the accuracy of our outer approximation, we compared the obtained extreme points for the \MAP (after rounding them to the nearest integer) with the extreme points obtained by \texttt{bensolve} \cite{lohne2017vector}, which is a \MOLP solver (as the assignment problem is totally unimodular, it can be solved as LP).
-For all instances, the obtained points coincide.
+\item \QCPinst: These are three-objective quadratic covering instances newly created for this work.
+The problem is defined as follows: